-Prerequisite: JAPN 102 or three years of high school Japanese
+5 hours lecture Prerequisite: A minimum grade of 'C' in JAPN 102 or three years of high school labanese

 This course is the third semester of Japanese.
 This intermediate level course is a study of the Japanese language and Japanese-speaking cultures, focusing on intermediate level structures and readings of culturally relevant authentic materials.
 Emphasis is on developing oral, listening, reading and writing skills in order to acquire proficiency in Japanese.